Short Term and Serviced Apartments Archives

 Looking for a home away from home?
-Find your new temporary home with these expat-friendly short-term and serviced apartments letting agencies in France:
+Find your new temporary home with these expat-friendly short-term and serviced apartments letting agencies:

-Paris Attitude is a rental agency operating in Paris.
-They have thousands of furnished rentals located across the capital available for short- and long-term rent for expats.
-Find your dream home from home in the French capital with Paris Attitude.

 Are you an expat service provider?
 Add your services to the Expatica Directory!